deezer/CrossCulturalMusicGenrePerception/README.md

 This repository provides Python code to reproduce the experiments from the article [**Modeling the Music Genre Perception across Language-Bound Cultures**](https://www.aclweb.org/anthology/2020.emnlp-main.293/) presented at the [EMNLP 2020](https://2020.emnlp.org/) conference.

 The projects consists of three parts:
-- `ccmgp/dbp_data_collection`: collect test corpus for experiments and multilingual music genre ontologies from DBpedia (see [DBpedia data collection](#dbpedia-data-collection) for more details).
+- `ccmgp/dbp_data_collection`: collect test corpus for experiments and multilingual music genre ontology from DBpedia (see [DBpedia data collection](#dbpedia-data-collection) for more details).
 - `ccmgp/mgenre_embedding`: learn multilingual music genre representations with different approaches (see [Music genre embedding](#music-genre-embedding) for more details).
 - `ccmgp/experiments`: model and evaluate cross-lingual music genre annotation (see [Experiments](#experiments) for more details).